-The law in the UK protects employees’ rights when the business they work in is sold or transfers to another business.
+The law in the UK protects employees’ rights when the part of the business they work in is sold or transfers to another business.

 This is a very complex area of law and you should take legal advice if you believe it applies.
 We cannot advise on whether TUPE or not TUPE applies as this will be a matter of law, only a tribunal can decide this.
-The guide below has been created to give you a basic understanding of the position and what your rights might be if you are subject to a TUPE transfer.
+The guide below has been created to give you a basic understanding of the position and what your rights might be if you are affected by a TUPE transfer.

 What is TUPE?